Skip to content

 • Explore opportunities for collaboration, innovation, and collective impact

-Together, we’ll look beyond compliance to ask a deeper question: how well does the sustainability information ecosystem align with the real needs of people and planet and what role should AI truly play in its future?
+Together, we’ll look beyond compliance to ask a deeper question: how well does the sustainability information ecosystem serve the needs of society and the environment, and what role should AI play in shaping its future?

 Agenda